google-deepmind/mujoco/doc/programming/modeledit.rst

 The new API augments the traditional workflow of creating and editing models using XML files, breaking up the *parse* and *compile* steps.
 As summarized in the the :ref:`Overview chapter<Instance>`, the traditional workflow is:

- 1. Create an XML model description file (MJCF or URDF) and ascociated assets. |br|
+ 1. Create an XML model description file (MJCF or URDF) and associated assets. |br|
  2. Call :ref:`mj_loadXML`, obtain an :ref:`mjModel` instance.

 The new workflow is: